All the questions you've ever had on this deadly form of pollution, answered by scientists from all over the world.

 However, gender considerations are seldom incorporated into the design and implementation of policy responses to address air pollution issues.
 One of the contributing factors is the lack of disaggregated data, resulting in unequal outcomes for different groups.
 To address this issue, obtaining high-quality and timely data that is disaggregated not only by gender but also by other factors – such as income, age, ethnicity, and location - is crucial.
 This data is vital in identifying those who might be left behind and ensuring their inclusion in the decision-making process.
 By meaningfully integrating gender dimensions into the assessment of air pollution impacts and the development of mitigation measures, society as a whole can benefit, leaving no one behind in the quest for clean air.

-2. Air Pollution and the World of Work: Policies, Initiatives and the Current Situation – A Scoping and Evidence Review for Southeast and East Asia (SEI)
+- Air Pollution and the World of Work: Policies, Initiatives and the Current Situation – A Scoping and Evidence Review for Southeast and East Asia (SEI) Air Pollution and the World of Work: Policies, Initiatives and the Current Situation – A Scoping and Evidence Review for Southeast and East Asia (SEI)

-3. Final Annual Report: Making Every Woman and Girl Count – Moving the Needle on Gender Data (UN Women)
+- Final Annual Report: Making Every Woman and Girl Count – Moving the Needle on Gender Data (UN Women) Final Annual Report: Making Every Woman and Girl Count – Moving the Needle on Gender Data (UN Women)

 9. IS THERE A SAFE LEVEL OF AIR POLLUTION TO PROTECT YOUR HEALTH?